Located in Northern Norway, Tromsø is a true winter wonderland that offers some of the best snowmobiling in the world.

 On this snowmobile safari, you’ll whizz across the snow in the scenic Lyngen Alps.
 Explore winding trails through dramatic landscapes with icy peaks towering above.

-Also included in this trip is a ferry ride through the fjords that allows you to take in some breathtaking views of snow-clad hills and mountains.
+One thing we really like about this trip is that it includes a ferry ride through the fjords that allows you to take in some breathtaking views of snow-clad hills and mountains.

 Visit three countries by snowmobile